 On all days in the whole of Lent until Maundy Thursday when the service is of the feria: immediately after Prime, before the Mass of the Chapter, is said the Commendation of Souls, except on the morrow of a Double Feast.
 And let it be said without note when Dirige. without note precedes it: this way.
 On the Psalms Ant.
 Rest eternal.
 Ps.
 Blessed are those.
-(119./cxviij.) and the rest as is indicated in the Psalter.
-[580].
+(119./cxviij.)
+[568]. and the rest as is indicated as is indicated above on the first Sunday in the Advent of the Lord after ij.
+Vespers.
+103.